 Dakota the Dinomummy

-A major exhibit update scheduled for completion in Feb.
-2020 is underway.
-Learn more about the mummy makeover.
+A major exhibit update scheduled for completion in spring 2020 is underway.

 The icon bridging the Adaptation Gallery: Geologic Time and the Innovation Gallery: Early Peoples is the mastodon, which lived at the end of the ice age and was hunted by the early inhabitants of North Dakota.
 The mastodon was one of two elephant-like mammals that lived in North America 10,000 to 20,000 years ago.